setiawanDedi05/svg/README.md

 # SVG
-SVG is Short Video Generator, the simple video generator with AI Gemini
+SVG (Short Video Generator) - Redefining Creativity in Short Video Production 🎥✨ Built with cutting-edge technologies like Next.js, Gemini AI, Assembly AI, Replicate, and Remotion, SVG empowers you to create stunning short videos effortlessly and efficiently. 🎬⚡
+➡️ From concept to masterpiece in just seconds! 🚀